jlomnitz/toolbox-updater/README.md

     ./toolbox_update.py --update-script

 This script updates the Design Space V2 C toolbox and Python package.
-It requires git access to the Design Space V2 C Toolbox, currently a private repository until release.
-To request access to this library, contact Jason Lomnitz email: jlomn@ucdavis.edu.

 The C toolbox has dependencies on the following libraries (`stable` and `release` indicate the dependencies of the stable and release version of the C toolbox):